BrijeshMishra123/Kairos-SDK-Android/README.md

 ## The Recognize Method

 The **recognize** method attempts to recognize an image against a specified gallery, and returns a list of subjectIds and their confidence values as possible matches.
 For best recognition accuracy, it's reccomended that you have multiple enrollments (different images) per face.
-There are four flavors of the recognize method to suit your particular use case.
 See examples below:

 ###Parameters:
 *	Bitmap **image**, or String **image**